SamIrving94/micro-journal/README.md

-# Microjournal v2
+# Microjournal

 Microjournal is a modern journaling application that allows users to create, manage, and review their daily journal entries with a clean, intuitive interface.
-The application also features WhatsApp integration for receiving journal entries directly from messaging.
+The application features both web access and messaging integration through SMS and WhatsApp.

 ## Features